Think back to when you made your very first daisy chain. We love to make and design jewellery and have been doing so for thousands of years.

 - Constant contact with even the mildest of acids or chlorine will erode the nacre of the pearl and they will lose their lustre.

-Shell beads are one of the oldest forms of jewellery and over the years has seen it's popularity come and go with fashion trends such as Cameo rings, earrings and brooches back in the 1800's.
+Shell beads are one of the oldest forms of jewellery and over the years have seen their popularity come and go with fashion trends such as Cameo rings, earrings and brooches back in the 1800s.

 Popular types of Shells used for jewellery are Paua, Mother-of-Pearl, Cowrie, Oyster, Abalone and Puka, to name but a few.